ianmihura/ianmihura.github.io/_games/2025-09-19-tricky-poker.md

 title: Tricky Poker
 date: 2025-09-19
 excerpt: A game played by tricks with no trump suit, inspired by the famous game Poker and the Latin American game Truco.
-tags: [truco, poker, betting, tactics]
+tags: [betting, truco, poker, tactics]
 language: en
 ---